We might receive compensation from certain providers listed below. Find Out More

 Telegram Notifications

-The convenience, I think, is that if you, like me, spend a lot of time in the Telegram, it will be convenient for you to receive all notifications in the Telegram, well, as one main place for notifications.
-This is the essence – after connecting the service, your motion detection notifications will come to you in a separate IFT chat in a telegram.
+The convenience, I think, is that if you, like me, spend a lot of time in Telegram, it will be convenient for you to receive all notifications in Telegram, well, as one main place for notifications.
+This is the essence – after connecting the service, your motion detection notifications will come to you in a separate IFT chat in Telegram.
 Turn on, go into settings, select the device, select Motion Detection Alarm, and now you’ll be redirected to set up a private chat with IFT on Telegram

 Amazon’s Alexa

-Then, in Alexa herself, we need to add our cameras and it is done simply – we connect our Ezviz account, and then just click on the device discovery, Alexa will easily find them, and we will add them to our home group.
+Then, in Alexa herself, we need to add our cameras, and it is done simply – we connect our Ezviz account, and then just click on the device discovery, Alexa will easily find them, and we will add them to our home group.

-Let’s test – I go into the Ezviz application, and here is my C1C camera, as you can see – it’s not in a sleep mode, as it show sus a live broadcast.
+Let’s test – I go into the Ezviz application, and here is my C1C camera, as you can see – it’s not in a sleep mode, as it shows sus a live broadcast.
 Now Alexa – I go in, choose the voice control and say: “Alexa, trigger sleep mode”, and she answers with – “send it to IFT”.
-So, let’s go into the Ezviz app, update, and the camera went to a sleep mode.
+So, let’s go into the Ezviz app, update, and the camera goes to a sleep mode.
 I’ll turn it off.
 As you can see, IFT is that middle link between the assistants and the cameras themselves.

-IP-call to Your Phone via IFTT app
+IP call to Your Phone via the IFTT app

 VOIP-call, call my phone when the camera detects movement.
 But I haven’t yet felt any stability in the work of this command – it rings once out of three events, which is completely unacceptable for the security function.
 Nevertheless, someone will like it, but I mark this command as “useless”.